Nebraska Republican Sen. Pete Ricketts faces occasional jeers as he defends Trump's cuts

 When he was challenged on staffing cuts and other changes made during the aggressive first three months of Trump's second term as president, Ricketts repeatedly insisted that something had to be done to curb the $36-billion federal debt.

-“We gotta, again, get that spending under control,” Ricketts said, prompting grumbling from the audience of about 100 at an events center in Kearney, 185 miles (roughly 300 kilometers) west of Omaha.
+“We gotta, again, get that spending under control,” Ricketts said, prompting grumbling from the audience of more than 100 at an events center in Kearney, 185 miles (roughly 300 kilometers) west of Omaha.

 Ricketts stressed his support for renewing the 2017 Trump tax cuts but said it was the Senate's responsibility "to find the cost savings to pay for that."